 To reinforce the strengths and skills an individual acquires in the inpatient program, arrangements for outpatient therapy or home health services will be made, when indicated.

 With 20 outpatient locations across central Arkansas, our experienced team of more than 60 occupational therapists, physical therapists, speech therapists and neuropsychologists offer a wide range of therapy services to help you regain maximum function so you can get back to your life.
+Find a Baptist Health therapy center near you.

 Patient and family education related to the disease process, equipment needs, community resources, and medication will be provided.
 Individualized family training with the members of the treatment team may also be scheduled if the patient is likely to require assistance with mobility or self-care after discharge.